-None of the Board members have during 2021 had assignments for the Company in addition to being members of the Board.
+None of the Board members have during 2022 had assignments for the Company in addition to being members of the Board unless the Chairman of the Board.

-Deviations from the Code of Practice in 2021: None
+Deviations from the Code of Practice in 2022: None

 12. SALARY AND OTHER REMUNERATION FOR EXECUTIVE PERSONNEL